How to Pay off Credit Card Debt — Credit cards are great mirages that make you think you have money to spend when the situation is

 1. Start by Creating a Budget

 Not having a budget when you’re dealing with credit card debt is not a good idea.
 Don’t tell yourself that you know what your expenses are in your head because it is very easy to make a bad decision this way.
-Putting your numbers down on paper and looking over them every day will make you more aware of the situation.
+Putting your numbers down on paper and looking at them every day will make you more aware of the situation.
 Also, a budget will help you see how much you can spend on debt every

 Also, a budget will help you see how much you can spend on debt every month so that you will be able to cover it more efficiently.